ctrueden/equilibrium/_pages/events/case-13e01.md

 Freki feels he is somehow connected to whatever is following them.

-Hugen: "Indeed, there is a connection."
+[Hugin](../dossiers/hugin): "Indeed, there is a connection."
-Munin: "Yes...
+[Munin](../dossiers/munin): "Yes...
 It is me.
 I remember... dying."
 Munin: "I am me.
 The other... a facsimile only.
 With my power."
 Freki: "Is the facsimile bad?"
 Munin ponders for a moment.
 "Unclear."
 Freki (to the rest of the party): "Do not attack my friends the ravens.
 However, do not trust them either."
-Hugen: "We protect you, so that you might fulfill your purpose."
+Hugin: "We protect you, so that you might fulfill your purpose."
 Freki: "Do you know its intentions?"
-Hugen: "We do not know this third.
+Hugin: "We do not know this third.
 It is an other."
 Freki: "Do you know my purpose?
 But also: thank you very much for the protection."
-Hugen: "To devour the world.
+Hugin: "To devour the world.
 Or... prevent others from doing so.
 The choice is yours."

 Freki remembers that he did see Munin die once.
 He later had a [vision](freki-vision) of [the dragon shaman that killed Munin](../dossiers/andalla) turning into a raven and flying away.